Code-Institute-Submissions/weightbearer/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-- index - The landing page includes a short biography of the band, as well as prominent links to music, a shop and a diary of live events, in line with the main user stories;
+- Index - The landing page includes a short biography of the band, as well as prominent links to music, a shop and a diary of live events, in line with the main user stories;
-- music - Contains links to each of the band's releases so far.
+- Music - Contains links to each of the band's releases so far.
 I've included the album artwork for each as a thumbnail, which is inspired by the presentation style used by Spotify and Bandcamp, focusing primarily on individual songs;
-- shop - Contains the band's merchandise, namely their first record, a t-shirt and a sticker pack.
-These are currently in production so I created dummy images for these;
+- Shop - Contains the band's merchandise, namely their first record, a t-shirt and a sticker pack.
+These are currently in production so I've used dummy images for these;
-- shows - Contains a diary of upcoming shows, with a dummy link to Facebook events;
+- Shows - Contains a diary of upcoming shows, with a dummy link to Facebook events as shows are obviously cancelled given current circumstances;
-- about us - A short history of the band, its members, their influences and instruments;
+- About - A short history of the band, its members, their influences and instruments;
-- contact - A basic form that allows people to send a message to the band, as well as selecting the reason for enquiry.
+- Contact - A basic form that allows people to send a message to the band, as well as selecting the reason for enquiry.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z